jboynyc/textnets/docs/tutorial.rst

    groups = tn.project(node_type='doc')
    groups.summary()

-The resulting network will only contain nodes of the chosen type.
+The resulting network only contains nodes of the chosen type.
 Edge weights are calculated, and node attributes are maintained.

 From the Command Line
 ---------------------